 line and a railroad executive after the war visited.

 Another surprise visitor was Lafayette McLaws, one of Longstreet’s division commanders and a man with whom he had a rocky relationship during the war, who came here as a post-war friend and fellow trustee of North Georgia Agricultural College.
-Eppa Hunton was a Virginian who commanded one of the two Pickett’s Division Brigades left to defend Richmond when the rest of the Army invaded Pennsylvania.
+Eppa Hunton was a Colonel in Pickett's Division and was severely wounded at Gettysburg.
+After Gettysburg he was promoted to Brigadier General to command one of Pickett's brigades.
+President Davis had ordered General Lee to leave two of Pickett's five brigades in the Richmond defenses.
 It is almost a certainty he and Longstreet talked in the hotel lobby about “what if” those two brigades had been with Pickett’s other three brigades on the third day at Gettysburg.
 Future US President Woodrow Wilson and his wife Ellen Axson Wilson were frequent guests and their daughter Jesse Woodrow Wilson was born at the Piedmont in 1887.
 Ellen Wilson died a year into the Wilson presidency and Jesse was married in the White House.

 There was much local lore surrounding the General and his hotel.
 He was noted for his love of children and the story is often told that in his later years he climbed three flights of stairs to take an apple to a young guest.
 He is said to have walked down to the train station to meet arriving travelers and drum up business for his hotel and dining room.
 When his home burned one afternoon in 1889, someone arrived at the hotel on horseback to awaken the General, who was ill at the time, and, in spite of his wife’s protests, he climbed to the cupola to look across town and watch the flames.
 Even after his death the stories continued.
 Locals claimed that when the night train stopped at the station, a figure resembling General Longstreet would be seen standing in the steam from the locomotive, but when the train pulled out and the steam cleared there was no one there.
 Abit Massey, Executive Director of the Georgia Poultry Federation, makes the claim that southern fried (batter fried) chicken was first served at the Piedmont which was famous for all its chicken dishes.